Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Conclusion and discussion

-We studied the $J_1$-$J_2$-$J_4$ model on the Shastry-Sutherland lattice via VMC method in a system with 12$\times$12 sites.
-Besides the dimer phase, the antiferromagnetic ordered Neel phase, the empty plaquette (EP) phase and the full plaquette (FP) phase, a gapless $Z_2$ QSL phase is observed.
-Different from literature, the $EP$ phase which spontaneously break the mirror reflection symmetry is a $Z_2$ deconfined phase with massless majoran-type spinon excitations.
-While the phase transitions between two ordered phases are generally of first order, the criticality between the QSL phase to the EP phase is of Ginzburg-Landau type.
-Furthermore, the continuous transitions between the QSL and the Neel and FP phases are explained by the condensation of $e$ particle and $m$ particle respectively.
+In summary, we studied the $J_1$-$J_2$-$J_r$ model on the Shastry-Sutherland lattice via VMC method.
+Besides the dimer phase, the antiferromagnetic ordered N\'eel phase, the empty plaquette (EP) phase (which spontaneously break the mirror reflection symmetry) and the full plaquette (FP) phase (which spontaneously break the $C_4$ rotation symmetry), a gapless $Z_2$ QSL phase is observed which is closely related to the Z2Azz13 gapless $Z_2$ QSL on the square lattice.
+Different from literature, the $EP$ phase in our VMC appraoch is a $Z_2$ deconfined phase with massless majoran-type spinon excitations.
+While the phase transitions between two ordered phases are generally of first order, the transition between the QSL and the ordered phases are continuous.
+The criticality between the QSL and the EP phases is characterized by spontaneous mirror symmetry breaking and may be described by the Ginzburg-Landau scenario.
+What is exotic is that the transitions between the QSL and the N\'eel and FP phases are $Z_2$ confinement transitions where the Higgs field is always condensed throughout the transitions, hence the gauge fluctuations are always of $Z_2$ type.

-It was proposed in literature that the phase from the EP phase to the Neel phase may be a deconfined criticality with $U(1)$ gauge structure.
-Our VMC study turns out to be against this proposal.
-The transition we found is of weak first order.
-However, by tuning interactions, it is possible that there may indeed exist a critical point between the two phase, where the condensation of the $e$ anyon in the EP phase resulting in confinement of $Z_2$ gauge field, spontaneous breaking of spin rotation symmetry, and restoration of the mirror reflection symmetry.
-Our study shed light on further theoretical and experimental studies of the Shastry-Sutherland magnets.
+Since the gapless spinon excitations form Majorana cones, the EP and QSL phases can be potentially detected in experiments via power law temperature dependence of the magnetic specific heat $C_v (T) \sim T^2$ or the magnetic susceptibility $\chi(T)\sim T$ at low temperatures.

+We proposed possible interpretations of these transitions but their final mechanism need further investigation.
+Furthermore, we conclude that the critical point between the gapless EP phase and the N\'eel phase, if exist, is also a $Z_2$ confinement transition, which is different from the DQCP proposed in literature.

+When finalizing the present work, we noticed a related work \cite{VMC_SL} which classified QSLs on the SS lattice.
+Our QSL phase is consistent with the classification.

 {\it Acknowledgement.} We thank Yang Qi, Wei Zhu, Rong Yu, Zhi-Yuan Xie and Yi-Zhuang You for helpful discussions.
 This work was supported by National Basic Research and Development plan of China (Grants No.2023YFA1406500, 2022YFA1405300) and NSFC (Grants No.12134020, 12374166).
 Computational resources have been provided by the Physical Laboratory of High Performance Computing at Renmin University of China.